Canon T1i vs Nikon D610

 Studio photographers will appreciate that the Nikon D610 (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T1i and D610 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon D610 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T1i or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.